Hundreds of missed GP appointments in Clwyd South

 Mr Skates asked all surgeries in his Clwyd South constituency to supply the information on so called "did not attends" (DNA).

-Llangollen Health Centre, which has surgeries in Acrefair and Glyn Ceiriog, has about 9,000 patients and recorded 628 missed appointments.'Valuable time'
+Llangollen Health Centre, which has surgeries in Acrefair and Glyn Ceiriog, has about 9,000 patients and recorded 628 missed appointments.

 During the same period, Forge Road Surgery in Southsea recorded 667 DNAs, while Chirk Surgery had 222 missed slots.